FLK-byte/NLW-Heat-RocketSeat/README.md

 _2Step_:

-Now we make the front-end, putting one display for messages and one side of the website to login with GitHub's account and using GitHub's Api, to get our informations about the user.
+Now we make the front-end, putting one display for messages and one side of the website to login with GitHub's account and using GitHub's Api we get our informations about the user.